ChaseC99/Flix/README.md

 #### BONUS
 - [x] (2pt) User can view the app on various device sizes and orientations.
 - [x] (1pt) Run your app on a real device.
+- [x] User can use search bar to find movies

 ### App Walkthough GIF
 <img src="https://github.com/ChaseC99/Flix/blob/master/Flix.gif?raw=true" width=250><br>